Cover of Sapiens

 Highlights from Our Sapiens Review

-Connects historical analysis to current debates about technology, economics, and ethics.
+Connects past revolutions in farming and science to current debates about technology, ethics, and globalisation.

 Who Should Read Sapiens